hollyz1jderveld/hollyz1jderveld.github.io/index.md

 ### Academic endeavors

 #### BSc Thesis 2024
 I just finished writing my BSc Thesis in Cultural Anthropology & Development Sociology!!
 It's titled *Talking About Sex Robots: Mapping academic controversy in sex robot discourse*.
 Using the methodology of controversy mapping, I looked at the academic conversations and debates that have been happening around sex robots since 2007.
 Specifically, I look into the ways in which some arguments (made by people who oppose sex robots) resemble arguments made by second-wave anti-pornography feminists and hide transphobic/anti-sex worker beliefs underneath.
-I'm thinking of a way to make my research in this public, and I'll keep you updated!
+You can download and read it on [researchgate](https://www.researchgate.net/publication/382625206_Talking_About_Sex_Robots_Mapping_academic_controversy_in_sex_robot_discourse), or you can email me (my email is at the bottom of the page) and I'll send it over to you.

 #### Fieldwork 2022-2023: The Care of an Au Pair
 As part of my degree in CADS, we complete a year long self-created ethnographic research project, on a topic of our choice.
 Together with Lila, Annika, and Benjamín, we studied au pairs living in the Netherlands, the work that they do, and the ways in which they are treated in their time as an au pair.
 From this we created a 50 page research report, finding that the mismatched expectations of those involved in the au pair industry caused a great deal of harm for everyone involved (but mainly au pairs).